Pubudu-98/Python---Self-Study/README.md

 ## Happy Learning! 🚀

-Use this repository as a living theory book — read the explanations, study the code, and run scripts to experiment.
-Come back whenever you need to review Python basics or prepare for coding interviews!
+Treat this repository as your living theory book:
+Read the explanations, study the code, and run scripts to experiment.
+Come back whenever you want to review Python basics or prepare for coding interviews!